wp-plugins/nextgen-facebook/readme.txt

 * This new version also allows you to unlock some Pro features, giving you the option to fine-tune the Title, Description, Images, etc., on individual Pages and Posts.
 The standard version of NextGEN Facebook Open Graph remains a complete, mature and full-featured plugin -- if you would like to thank me for my efforts, please consider purchasing the Pro version.
 Thanks.

 == Upgrade Notice ==

+= 5.2.3 =

+Added a check for PHP's safe_mode and/or open_basedir before setting CURLOPT_FOLLOWLOCATION, and added a check for NGFB_CURL_DISABLE before using PHP's curl to shorten URLs for Twitter.

 = 5.2.2 =